almazid82/HeatMap-Understanding-Global-Temperature-Anomalies/README.md

 # HeatMap-Understanding-Global-Temperature-Anomalies
- A comprehensive analysis of global temperature anomalies from 1880 to present, exploring seasonal, annual, and regional trends.
+This project presents a comprehensive data-driven analysis of global temperature anomalies from 1880 to the present.
+It explores seasonal, annual, and regional variations in temperature trends to understand the long-term impacts of climate change.

+Using visual heatmaps, line graphs, and statistical summaries, the analysis aims to highlight key patterns and significant deviations in temperature across different time periods and geographic zones.
+The ultimate goal is to provide valuable insights into global warming trends and support climate-awareness initiatives through accessible and interpretable data visualization.

+Key Features:

+Historical data analysis (1880–Present)

+Seasonal and annual trend comparison

+Regional heatmap visualizations

+Anomaly detection and pattern recognition

+Interactive and informative visuals for presentation

 # 📌 Overview
 # This project analyzes NASA's Global Temperature Dataset, focusing on data cleaning, preparation, and analysis.
 The dataset provides temperature variations across different months and seasons, helping to understand long-term trends in global warming.
 ## 🔍 Steps Covered